Ouch! It’s only the second trimester and yet your hips and pelvis have started to ache… what’s going on? Is it pelvic girdle pain?

 I was obsessed with baby carriers, I wanted to carry my baby.
 I wanted to wear my baby constantly and I had several carriers.

 But, I couldn’t even walk 20 metres in the first few weeks after my baby was born.
 It was hard to get out of my chair while holding my baby.
-It took a long time for my fitness and strength to return.
+It took a very long time for my fitness and strength to return and I really should’ve gone to physical therapy sooner.

 12. Always wear supportive shoes